Wellness and Productivity

 Healthy employees miss less days of work and tend to be more productive, and they also help keep your health insurance costs lower. green|light strives to improve the indoor air quality and health of it’s participant’s building occupants, so smoking tobacco by anyone is not permitted inside the building or within 25 feet of entryways unless in a space with dedicated ventilation.

-Complete one more task either from the options below or custom solutions for your business.
+Complete THREE more tasks, either from the options below or custom solutions for your business.

 EASY GREEN INITIATIVES SIGN POSTING